invertase/react-native-gradle-plugin/README.md

     // toggle on/off plugin inspections/warning helpers
     // the warnings trigger either on build failure or
-    // when a possible configuration issue has been detected in debug build
+    // when a possible configuration issue has been detected in debug build.
     warnings: [
       duplicateDex       : false,